Big Sur Folk Festival

 The Big Sur Folk Festival, held from 1964 to 1971 in California, was an informal gathering of prominent and emerging folk artists from across the United States.
-Nancy Jane Carlen (1941-2013) was working at the Esalen Institute when Joan Baez was asked to lead workshops on music.
+Nancy Jane Carlen (1941–2013) was working at the Esalen Institute when Joan Baez was asked to lead workshops on music.
 Carlen was a good friend of Baez, and they decided to invite other artists, which turned into the first festival.

 Baez performed at all seven events.
 Well-known acts included Joni Mitchell, Judy Collins, the Beach Boys, Crosby, Stills, Nash & Young, Country Joe McDonald, John Sebastian, Kris Kristofferson, Arlo Guthrie, Blood, Sweat & Tears, Taj Mahal, Dorothy Morrison with the Edwin Hawkins Singers, and Julie Payne.
 All of the artists were paid union scale, about $50.
 The audience paid $3.50 to $5.50, depending on the year.
-All proceeds benefitted Baez's Institute for the Study of Nonviolence.
+All proceeds benefited Baez's Institute for the Study of Nonviolence.

 Carlen intended it to be a friendly and low-key event that allowed artists to relax after their long summer concert series.
 It was held except for one year in front of the pool at the Esalen Institute on the Big Sur coast.
 The second-to-last year was held at the Monterey County Fairgrounds.
 Carlen purposefully kept advertising to a minimum to help keep crowds small.
 Richard and Mimi Fariña performed for the first time at the festival, which led to a recording contract.

 At the September 1969 festival, a documentary film was made.
 Celebration at Big Sur featured many performers who had played only four weeks earlier at Woodstock from August 15–18.
-The festival was later considered by some as the antithesis of the commercial Woodstock, but it was originally seen by the artists an antidote to the Newport Folk Festival.
+The festival was later considered by some as the antithesis of the commercial Woodstock, but it was originally seen by the artists as an antidote to the Newport Folk Festival.